 From business ideas to gardening skills

 Ben & Jerry’s has teamed up with The Entrepreneurial Refugee Network to create the Ice Academy.
 This programme works with refugees to develop their business ideas through entrepreneurship training, mentoring and part-time employment.
-Read the inspiring stories of Chineze and Uche who have graduated from the programme, and Pouyan who is currently taking part.
+Read the of Chineze and Uche who have graduated from the programme, and Pouyan who is currently taking part.

 Unilever Italy has given some talented refugees a job opportunity as part of the Ben & Jerry's Home Safe Home programme.
 With 23,000 refugees in the country, they are part of the next generation – as workers and as consumers – so we are embracing them with open arms.
-Read how Anas from Syria is enjoying his new life with his Unilever colleagues in Rome.
+Read how is enjoying his new life with his Unilever colleagues in Rome.

 In Greece, we have partnered with a local NGO to launch the Knorr Green Spaces initiative.
 This aims to help unaccompanied refugee children acquire gardening and cooking skills, better adapt to society and get a fair chance for a better future.
 Read how this is and equipping them for potential job opportunities in the future.

 A Knorr initiative in Greece is helping unaccompanied refugee children acquire gardening and cooking skills, adapt to their new life and get a fair chance for a better future.

 The Ben & Jerry’s Ice Academy helps refugees get back into business and removes some of the barriers they face when entering the job market.
 Meet three of the talented people involved.